Pavel Durov

 Nikolai Kononov wrote a book about Pavel Durov

-He is known for his "corporate war" with one of VKontakte's main shareholders, Mail.ru Group, which sought to absorb the social network and merge it with the site "Odnoklassniki" in 2011.
+He's famous for his "corporate war" with VKontakte's major shareholder Mail.ru Group, which tried to absorb the social network and merge it with "Odnoklassniki" in 2011.
 In 2012, another conflict arose between VKontakte and the management of the newspaper "Vedomosti," related to one of the site's innovations that allowed users to view news from external resources without clicking on active links.

-In 2011, Dmitry Grishin, the newly appointed director of Mail.ru Group (formerly DST), which owned the social network Odnoklassniki, informed Durov of his intention to buy 100% of VKontakte shares, merge it with Odnoklassniki, and take VK public, making its shares available for purchase by the general public.
+In 2011, Dmitry Grishin, the newly appointed director of Mail.ru Group (formerly DST), which owned social network Odnoklassniki, approached Durov with an ambitious plan: buy out VKontakte entirely, merge it with Odnoklassniki, and take the combined platform public.
 Later, it became known that the potential deal exceeded $2 billion.

-A week after the negotiations between these two "giants" of Runet, Durov posted a photo on his personal blog with his middle finger raised.
-The rude gesture was accompanied by the caption: "Official response to the trash-holding Mail's latest attempts to swallow VKontakte."
+Just a week after negotiations between these two Runet "giants," Durov posted a defiant photo on his personal blog — his middle finger raised high.
+The provocative gesture came with a blunt caption: "Official response to the trash-holding Mail's latest attempts to swallow VKontakte."

 Durov's Response